morrolinux/mpv-plugin-excerpt-v2/README.md

 A new file with the same name prefix as the original will be generated in the same directory.

-NB: This plugin suports two modes: ACCURATE (encoding) and FAST (noencoding) cut.
-The FAST option is the default and will export your video segment in the blink of an eye.
+NB: This plugin suports multiple encoding profiles: ACCURATE (CPU encoding), ACCURATE (GPU encoding) and FAST (only muxing, no encoding).
+The FAST option will export your video segment in the blink of an eye.
 HOWEVER, it might not be as accurate of a cut as you wish.
-If you're aiming for frame-accurate cut, **toggle to the ACCURATE mode with E.**
+If you're aiming for frame-accurate cut, **make sure to use the ACCURATE modes with E.**

 This fork of the [original project](https://github.com/lvml/mpv-plugin-excerpt) aims to provide a cleaner and bloat-free expirience.